christt105/Sprite_Ordering_and_Camera_Culling_Personal_Research/docs/index.md

 };
 ```

-In order to load all this information we will have some functions, some of that will be virtual because every entity will have its animations and properties.
+In order to load all this information, we will have some functions, some of that will be virtual because every entity will have its animations and properties.

 ```cpp
 bool LoadEntityData(const char*); //Loads entity by tsx file